Dividing household items & personal belongings in a divorce

 The best way to resolve this kind of dispute is through negotiation between the two parties – possibly using formal mediation methods.

-Will the divorce courts help us to decide who gets what?
+Will the courts help us to decide who gets what?

 The family courts are generally reluctant to get involved with disputes about ownership of household items during the divorce process, especially if they are of little financial value and therefore do not have a significant impact on the overall matrimonial pot.

-If the courts are forced to decide, they will generally just divide items arbitrarily or order an auction to achieve a 50:50 split.
+If the courts are forced to decide, they will generally just divide items arbitrarily or order an auction to achieve a 50:50 split, which is why it’s always advisable to agree on your financial agreement without the help of the court.